Secured Personal Loans

 How to compare secured personal loans

-Interest rates and fees: The interest rate is what the lender charges you for borrowing money.
-This is presented as a percentage per annum (per year).
+Interest rates: The interest rate is what the lender charges you for borrowing money.
+This is presented as a yearly percentage.
 The lower the interest rate, the lower the cost of the loan.
 By comparing lenders, you can work out if the rate is competitive.

 Should I choose a fixed rate or a variable rate?